 Research Development Fund

 WUN re-invests a significant proportion of its membership subscriptions to foster international collaborative research.
-The Research Development Fund (RDF) is an annual competitive fund aimed at bringing together researchers to undertake innovative, high quality, sustainable research that addresses global challenges.
+The Research Development Fund (RDF) is an annual competitive fund aimed at bringing together researchers to undertake innovative, high quality, sustainable research that addresses WUN focus areas.

 For further information on the RDF, contact your local WUN Coordinator.